gibbok/typescript-book/README.md

 };
 ```

-Union and intersection types: Types are more flexible when it comes to defining union and intersection types.
+Union and Intersection Types: Types are more flexible when it comes to defining Union and Intersection Types.
 With the `type` keyword, you can easily create union types using the `|` operator and intersection types using the `&` operator.
 While interfaces can also represent union types indirectly, they don't have built-in support for intersection types.

 ```typescript
 type Department = 'dep-x' | 'dep-y'; // Union